danielenapo/AI_unibo/Obsidian Uni/Machine Learning/Supervised Learning/Classification/Naive Bayes.md

 Smoothing is not applicable, we have to use instead **Gaussian distributions** (mean and variance).

 ## Not independent problem
-In case the independence hypotesis is violated, feature selection should be performed to remove (or aggregate) the dependent features.
+In case the independence hypothesis is violated, feature selection should be performed to remove (or aggregate) the dependent features.